Social Security Contributions

 The application of the final tax rate as aforesaid is subject to the following conditions being satisfied:

 a] the film production company is a ‘qualifying company’ engaged in a ‘qualifying production’ as defined in the Financial Incentives for the Audio-Visual Industry Regulations 2008, issued under the Malta Film Commission Act [Cap 478], and

-b] the Malta Film Commission submits confirmation to the Office of the Commissioner for Revenue of each qualifying company engaged in a qualifying production
+b] the Malta Film Commission submits confirmation to the Commissioner of Inland Revenue of each qualifying company engaged in a qualifying production

 All foreign nationals require a work permit to work in Malta.
 In respect of foreigners, the Government maintains a very restrictive policy and employment licences are granted only in exceptional circumstances.